 Travel Distance Per Pick

 Pickers spend between 50% and 70% of their time walking, not picking.
-That number is from multiple industry studies dating back a decade and hasn't meaningfully changed.
-Cutting travel distance is therefore the single highest-leverage efficiency project in most warehouses.
+That number is from multiple industry studies dating back a decade, and we haven't seen it move much on the floors we run either.
+Cutting travel distance is the single highest-leverage efficiency project in most warehouses we've touched.

 • Batch picking.
 One picker pulls items for multiple orders in a single trip through the building.
 Works best when order sizes are small and SKU overlap is common.